woohoolabs/zen/README.md

 Zen is able control the lifetime of your container entries via the notion of scopes.
-By default, all entries retrieved from the container have `Singleton` scope, meaning that they are only instantiated at the first retrieval, and the same instance will be returned on the subsequent fetches. `Singleton` scope only works well for stateless objects.
+By default, all entries retrieved from the container have `Singleton` scope, meaning that they are only instantiated at the first retrieval, and the same instance will be returned on the subsequent fetches. `Singleton` scope works well for stateless objects.

 On the other hand, container entries of `Prototype` scope are instantiated at every retrieval, so that is makes it possible to store stateful objects in the container.
 You can hint a container entry as `Prototype` with the